nicohlr/ipychart/docs/docs/user_guide/usage.md

 }
 ```

-The value for `'datasets'` will hold your data, it **must be a list of dictionary, each one containing at least a key named** `'data'`.
+The value of `'datasets'` will hold your data, it **must be a list of dictionaries, each one containing at least a key named** `'data'`.
 It is a list because you can print more than one ensemble of data points in one chart.
 Each sub dictionary corresponds to an ensemble of data points, representing a dataset, and must also follow a specific structure.
 However, this structure may change according to the type of chart.

-Please refer to [the documentation of each chart type](/user_guide/charts) to have more details about the dataset structure to adopt.
+Please refer to [the documentation of each chart type](/user_guide/charts) to have more details about the dataset structure to use.

-The value for `'labels'` **must be a list**.
+The value of `'labels'` **must be a list**.
 If only one dataset is passed (i.e. if len(data['datasets] is 1)), the labels list will represent the labels of each datapoint of the only dataset passed.
 However, if more than one dataset is passed, the label list will represent the labels of each dataset.

 ::: warning
 The data dictionary must have these two elements, otherwise you can expect dysfunction or unexpected behavior.